Vermont State Police welcomes recruits with ink

 Another reason for the old VSP policy reflected a stigma that Scribner said was attached to tattoos decades ago, when tattoos were frequently worn by gang members and those who had spent time in prison.

-But Scribner said that stigma also another population that had often had tattoos: Members of the military.
+But Scribner said that stigma also disqualified another population that often had tattoos: Members of the military.

 “These are men and women who had honorably served their country and weren’t able to serve the state of Vermont because of their tattoos.
 They’re certainly eligible to apply now,”

 Some local departments have no policy about tattoos, like the Rutland City Police Department.
-Chief Brian Kilcullen said there officers who had tattoos and he had never heard any concerns about the tattoos worn by those officers.
+Chief Brian Kilcullen said there were officers who had tattoos and he had never heard any concerns about them.

 Chief Timothy Bombardier, of the Barre City Police Department, said his department didn’t have a written tattoo policy.